 During the pandemic, you may be required to wear a face mask and practice social distancing.
 Additionally, if you’re traveling to take the SAT, test centers may require proof that you’ve followed quarantine requirements and travel restrictions upon checking in.

-Remember, checking the SAT dates and deadlines is just the first part of the strategy.
+Remember, checking the SAT dates and deadlines is just the first part of your preparation.
 Don’t forget to practice for the actual test itself.
 Make sure your registration is completed and verified before anything else and keep on top of any updates.
 Finally, we wish you low stress and high scores!